andrasq/node-docs/unique_ids.md

 Conclusions
 -----------

+Even the first version of our code was faster than `BSON.ObjectID()`, and we were able to speed that up 20 x, from 690k/s to 1.1m/s to 2.7m/s to 14m/s.

-If database collections have to be assigned unique ids, it is tempting to use the above simple, small and very very fast id generator instead of `BSON.ObjectID()`, which is 35 x slower.
+If we need to generate lots of unique ids (like when assigning ids to data collections), it is appealing to use a simple, small and very fast id generator like the above.

 Related Work